Howard Payne University

-Howard Payne University is a private Baptist university in Brownwood, Texas.
+Howard Payne University is a private Baptist university in Brownwood, Texas, United States.
 It is affiliated with the Baptist General Convention of Texas.
-Howard Payne College was founded by Noah T. Byers and John David Robnett in 1889.
-The institution is named for its first major benefactor, Edward Howard Payne, who was the brother-in-law of Robnett.
+Noah T. Byers and John David Robnett founded Howard Payne College in 1889.
+It was named for its first major benefactor, Edward Howard Payne, who was Robnett's brother-in-law.

-Athletic programs include NCAA Division III football, baseball, softball, women's volleyball, men and women's soccer, basketball and tennis.
+Athletic programs include NCAA Division III football, baseball, softball, women's volleyball, men's and women's soccer, basketball and tennis.
 The HPU mascot is a yellow jacket named "Buzzsaw".

-The university also has extension centers located in New Braunfels, Texas and in El Paso, Texas.
+The university also has extension centers in New Braunfels, Texas and in El Paso, Texas.